valentioiverson/valentioiverson.github.io/_pages/about.md

 I am currently a fourth-year undergraduate student at the University of Waterloo majoring in computer science, and minoring in combinatorics & optimization, and pure mathematics.
 I am originally from Medan, North Sumatra, Indonesia.
 Outside of classes, I actively work in various research problems I find interesting.

-My primary research interests focus on mathematical methods in data science and machine learning, including both classical areas like computational learning theory and modern areas like deep learning theory.
+My primary research interests focus on mathematical methods in data science and machine learning, although I am open to working on anything that is interesting to me.

 I plan to pursue graduate studies in machine learning theory in 2026.